 Following are some of the questions people commonly ask about business taxes.

 Business Tax Deductions

 In order to minimize their tax burdens, businesses may try to take advantage of numerous deductions and credits.
 Often, these are areas of some confusion.

-Can my business deduct (X) expense?
+Can my business deduct (X) expenses?

 Among the items you can deduct from your taxes are:

 - Some types of taxes, such as state taxes, payroll taxes, and certain property taxes